Signs Matter: Online Suicide Prevention Training for K-12 Educators

 If your district purchases Signs Matter, you are eligible to receive a free half-day follow-up session with Mental Health professionals from Rutgers University Behavioral Health Care!

 Educators can play a critical role in the fight against suicide because they are in a unique position to notice changes in the mental health of their students and identify signs of suicide risk.
 We don’t expect them to be mental health experts—but it is important that they understand and recognize the signs that a student is at risk for suicide.

-Signs Matter: Early Detection will show educators how and when to express concern and refer students to counseling staff or administration.
+Signs Matter: Early Detection shows educators how and when to express concern and refer students to counseling staff or administration.
 The training is clear and simple, and it can save lives.
+Training includes:

 - A close look at the most common mental health problems and how they typically present in a school setting

 - Real-world scenarios in an elementary, middle and high school setting to help you better identify students in need of help

 - An online evidence-based assessment tool to ensure that all participants have gained an understanding of the material covered

 - Resources for understanding a school’s role in suicide prevention

 - Review of legal requirements for schools to keep in mind